Muninder Adavelli

 If you don't want your personal data available to anyone online, continue reading to know how to remove yourself from SmartBackgroundCheck.

-It turns out everyone has the right to be uneasy.
+Everyone has the right to be uneasy.
 In 2020, hackers got millions after they claimed insurance benefits and took out loans using the information they stole from data broker companies.

 Removing your information from data broker sites is one way to protect your online privacy.
 The quickest way to empty your record is to use the SmartBackgroundChecks opt-out form.